The Acts of the Apostles (Part 1)

 ⁸And a man was sitting in Lystra who was disabled in his feet, lame from his mother's womb, who never at any time had walked. ⁹He was listening to the preaching of Paul, who studied him, and knew that he had the faith to be healed. ¹⁰He said in a loud voice, "Stand up straight, on your feet!"
 And he jumped up, and was walking.

-¹¹And when the crowds saw what Paul had done, they lifted up their voices in Lycaonian, saying, "The gods have come down to us, made like humans." ¹²And they were calling Barnabas Zeus, and Paul Hermes, since Hermes was the ruler of speech. ¹³And the priest of Zeus, who dwelt at the forefront of the city, brought bulls and garlands to the gates, intending to join with the crowds to offer sacrifice.
+¹¹And when the crowds saw what Paul had done, they lifted up their voices in Lycaonian, saying, "The gods have come down to us, made like humans." ¹²And they were calling Barnabas Zeus, and Paul Hermes, since Hermes was the ruler of speech. ¹³And the priest of Zeus, who dwelt before the the city, brought bulls and garlands to the gates, intending to join with the crowds to offer sacrifice.

 ¹⁴But when the apostles Barnabas and Paul heard this, they ripped their clothing and rushed in among the crowd, crying out ¹⁵and saying, "Men, why are you doing this?
-We also are humans with the same frailties as you, preaching that you should turn from these worthless things to the God that is alive, the one who made the heaven, and the earth, and the sea, and everything that is in them; ¹⁶who in the ages gone by has allowed all nations to go in their own paths; ¹⁷though he did not leave himself without evidence, acting good to you, providing rain from the heaven and seasons bearing fruit, satisfying your hearts with food and good cheer."
+We also are humans with the same frailties as you, preaching that you should turn from these worthless things to the God that is alive, the one who made the heaven, and the earth, and the sea, and everything that is in them; ¹⁶who in the ages gone by has allowed all nations to go in their own paths; ¹⁷though he did not leave himself without evidence, acting good toward you, providing rain from the heaven and seasons bearing fruit, satisfying your hearts with food and good cheer."

 ¹⁸And saying these things just barely dissuaded the crowds from sacrificing to them. ¹⁹But some Jews arrived from Antioch and Iconium, and after winning over the crowds and stoning Paul, they dragged him outside the city, thinking he was dead.